Lattakia/Project341/updated_website/README.md

-This folder contains all the updated files with the email working.
+This is a folder containing the new version of the webiste as of March 3rd, which automatically sends an email using the Mailgun API to the newly registered user